saadsaifse/flight-analysis/README.md

 # Installation

 Download the movement-analysis folder to your QGIS plugins folder and use the QGIS Plugins menu to install it.
-The plugin uses specifications of your QGIS to translate some of the buttons.
-Otherwise, the default language of the plugin is English.

 # Usage